 - Our grocery list is modified.
 Please fill your Red Bag with the

-items we put in the student weekend bags (no family-sized items).
+items we put in the student weekend bags.
 See the list below.

 - If you can't leave a bag, remember that you can always donate a virtual

 - If you have other questions about the Red Bag Program, check out our Red Bag page